A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge reasoning

 \section{Knowledge reasoning}

 In KB-VQA, reasoning is the inevitable final stage.
-A strong reasoning model can logically combine image-question information with the retrieved knowledge and wisely infer the accurate answers from context.
-This section will explore the existing methods, which are broadly categorized into attention-based reasoning, structural reasoning, and dynamic reasoning.
-Attention-based reasoning (Sec\ref{attention reasoning}) leverages specialized cross-attention mechanisms to implicitly integrate information, enabling the model to focus on localized relevant details for precise reasoning.
-Structural reasoning consists of graph-based approaches (Sec\ref{graph reasoning}) and LLM-based Chain-of-Thought methods (Sec\ref{cot reasoning}) to capture complex relationships with explicit regularization while inherently improving the interpretability (Sec\ref{interpretable reasoning}).
-Dynamic reasoning (Sec\ref{dynmaic reasoining}) designs adaptive refinement of the reasoning process based on intermediate signals for more accurate responses.
+A strong reasoning model can logically combine image-question information with the retrieved knowledge and wisely infer answers from context.
+This section reviews existing reasoning approaches, which are categorized according to their primary reasoning carrier and methodological contribution.
+Attention-based reasoning (\cref{attention reasoning}) comprises methods whose core contribution lies in the design of specialized attention mechanisms for implicit information integration, enabling the model to selectively emphasize relevant details for precise reasoning.
+Structural reasoning consists of graph-based approaches (\cref{graph reasoning}) and LLM-based Chain-of-Thought (CoT) methods (\cref{cot reasoning}) , where reasoning is guided by explicit structures such as relational graphs or sequential logic thereby naturally improving interpretability (\cref{interpretable reasoning}).
+Dynamic reasoning (\cref{dynmaic reasoining}) focuses on adaptive refinement of the inference process and utilizes intermediate signals for more accurate responses.
+A comparative summary of the reasoning paradigms is provided in \cref{reasoning_paradigm_table}, and representative implementations of each paradigm are illustrated in \revise{\cref{reasoning_type}}.